gofiber/fiber/docs/middleware/healthcheck.md

 	// Function used for checking the liveness of the application.
 Returns true if the application
 	// is running and false if it is not.
 The liveness probe is typically used to indicate if
 	// the application is in a state where it can handle requests (e.g., the server is up and running).
+    // The readiness probe is typically used to indicate if the application is ready to start accepting traffic (e.g., all necessary components
+    // are initialized and dependent services are available) and the startup probe typically used to
+    // indicate if the application has completed its startup sequence and is ready to proceed with
+    // initialization and readiness checks
 	//
 	// Optional.
 Default: func(c fiber.Ctx) bool { return true }
 	Probe HealthChecker